OWASP/www-chapter-pune/index.md

 OWASP Pune
 ----------
 Welcome to the Pune chapter homepage.
 The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
 All of our projects ,tools, documents, forums, and chapters are free and open to anyone interested in improving application security.
-The chapter leaders are <a href="mailto:jyoti.raval@owasp.org">Jyoti Raval</a>, <a href="mailto:pramod.rana@owasp.org">Pramod Rana</a> and <a href="mailto:nirav.patel@owasp.org">Nirav Patel</a>.
+The chapter leaders are <a href="mailto:jyoti.raval@owasp.org">Jyoti Raval</a> and <a href="mailto:pramod.rana@owasp.org">Pramod Rana</a>.
 Follow chapter news on [Linkedin](https://www.linkedin.com/groups/7022347) \| [Twitter](https://twitter.com/owasp_pune) \| [Meetup](https://www.meetup.com/OWASP-Pune-Chapter) \| [Telegram](https://t.me/joinchat/LYupoRTKnq2jU6cjXKlxAg)

 ## Upcoming Meeting: